OmenApps/django-tomselect/docs/api/autocomplete_views.md

 ```

 ## Security Considerations

+The package already includes built-in protections:

+1. All user-provided values are automatically escaped using Django's `escape()` function
+2. URLs are sanitized through the `safe_url()` utility which prevents unsafe schemes
+3. Dictionary values are recursively sanitized via the `sanitize_dict()` utility

+These protections work together to prevent XSS vulnerabilities when customizing rendering templates.

 When creating custom templates and renderers for Tom Select widgets, always ensure proper escaping of user-provided values: